TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/AppendixA/FeAdminlib/Index.rst

          **.addKey** (string) adds the string to the md5-hash of the authCode.
          Just enter any random string here.
-Point is that people from outside doesn't know this code and therefore are not able to reconstruct the md5-hash solely based on the uid
+Point is that people from outside do not know this code and therefore are not able to reconstruct the md5-hash solely based on the uid.

          **.addDate** (date-config) You can use this to make the code time- disabled.
 Say if you enter "d-m-Y" here as value, the code will work